isaacullah/GIS-Projects/README.md

         2) Statistical analysis
         3) Use of the map calculator

-- Project 4: This project includes a folder of drone images from Southern Italy for qualtiative imagery analysis in GIMP and a zipped GRASS location containing a LandSat 7 tile for multiband imagery analysis in GRASS GIS.
+- Project 4: This project includes a folder of nadir aerial UAV images of historic harm houses from Southern Italy for qualitative imagery analysis in GIMP and a zipped GRASS location containing a portion of a 2017 LandSat 7 tile of the same region for multi-band imagery analysis in GRASS GIS.
+Note that the tutorials for the qualitative portions of this project are only in the 2017 playlist, as nothing much has changed in the GIMP workflow (despite their being a more recent version of GIMP).
+The GRASS portions of this project are covered in both the 2017 and 2018 playlist.

 Skills covered:

         1) Qualitative and Quantitative Pattern Analysis
-        2) Greyscale and Multi-Band Image Analysis
+        2) False-color and Multi-Band Image Analysis
         3) Image Classification

---
+---

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.